-Shortlisted for the Finlandia Award for the best Children’s & YA Book!
+2017, shortlisted for the Finlandia Junior Award for the best Children’s & YA book

 “An important but shocking description of the harassment and assault faced by girls.
 The book is an apt portrayal of how the world of adults appears in the eyes of youth.
 The work reminds us how innocently a young person can become the victim of abuse and how hard it is for parents to understand the media world of teenagers.
-The writer places himself on the side of the protagonist and defends girls’ right to sexuality.” — The Finlandia Junior Award Jury
+The writer places himself on the side of the protagonist and defends girls’ right to sexuality.” — The Finlandia Junior Prize Jury, 2017